-Something I teach in Design Your Dream Life Academy is that there are useful and non-useful emotions.
+Something I teach in Grow You is that there are useful and non-useful emotions.
 Since your thoughts create your feelings, you can choose thoughts that only produce useful emotions.

 Overwhelm is a negative emotion that is not useful (contrast this with sadness, which is a negative emotion that is useful).